habitat-sh/habitat/README.md

 Habitat's website and documentation is located in the `www` directory of the Habitat source code.
 See [its README](www/README.md) for more information.

 ## Contributing
 We are always looking for more opportunities for community involvement.
 Interested in contributing?
-Check out our [CONTRIBUTING Doc](CONTRIBUTING.md) and the [Rustlang](https://rust-lang.org) reference materials below to get started!
+Check out our [CONTRIBUTING.md](CONTRIBUTING.md) and the [Rustlang](https://rust-lang.org) reference materials below to get started!

+## Building
+See [BUILDING.md](BUILDING.md) for platform specific info on building Habitat from source.

 ## Useful reference material